hausbus/iobroker.hausbusde/README.md

 # iobroker.hausbusde
 IO Broker Adapter that supports all haus-bus.de components <br>
-For a documentation about the supported hardware and IO Broker integration please check www.haus-bus.de/iobroker
+For a documentation about the supported hardware and IO Broker integration please check<br>www.haus-bus.de/iobroker

 ## Installation
 You can either install the adapter via the ioBroker web interface or on your local machine via npm.